CosmWasm/docs-deprecated/docs/tooling/verify.md

 ---
-id: verify
-title: Verifying with Cryptographic Code Reviews
+title: Verifying Code
-sidebar_label: Verifying Code
 ---

+# Verifying with Cryptographic Code Reviews

 An essential component to creating secure, trustable smart contracts are audits and code reviews.
 We don't believe that audits should be the sole domain of a